JoshuaKolden/RamDev/Readme.md

 Windows will have to be done by someone else, but if you do it I'll merge it.

 **Features**

-    $ ramdev fix
-> To validate and fix all paths.

     $ ramdev sync
 > To force sync